tarassov12346/Intro/readme.md

 # Intro

-### Goals
+### Abilities

-- Understand autocode flow.
+- Able to understand autocode flow.
-- Practice in solving first task.
+- Able to solve tasks and work in autocode platform.

 ### Short description
 You need to update `Intro.java` class in order it prints to console phrase `Hello, Autocode!`